R2P2x/Fernet-Encryption-Decryption-Code/Simple Encryption Code (Python)/README.txt

-important to know: when testing i recommend testing it via terminal so you can easily see the changes being made on the test files.
+important to know: when testing i recommend testing it via terminal so you can easily see the changes being made on the test files (linux terminal).

 this is a simple encryption-decryption code using Fernet from cryptography.